Tacos de papa (Mexico)

 Boil the potatoes

-Mash them with a potato masher until you achieve the desired consistency.
+Mash them with a potato masher until the desired consistency is reached.

-Add the crumbled cheese, paprika, cumin, pepper, and garlic.
+Add crumbled cheese, paprika, cumin, pepper, and garlic.

 Season with salt.